febos/LORA/README.md

 ### Table S1

+The non-redundant list of 97 RNA chains used in this work.

+### Table S2

 The table of 17,272 long-range nucleotide doublets.
 For each doublet, the annotations of interactions and motif types are provided.
 Each doublet is assigned to a LORA module.

+### Table S3

+The table of 180 long-range doublets annotated with different Leontis-Westhof base pair types by different tools.

+### Table S4

+The table of 35 D-loop/T-loop-like motifs.

+### Table S5

+The table of 45 long-range tertiary motifs.

+### Table S6

+The table of 3880 long-range tertiary motif matches in the LORA modules.

+### Table S7

+The table of 515 long-range doublets matching the cSS base pair motif (motif 1).

+### Table S8

+The table of 1,264 LORA modules annotated with their descriptive types and involved interactions andd motifs.

+### Table S9

+The table of 17 RINs and 24 LORA modules from the intersection in PDB entries between LORA and CaRNAval database (Reinharz et al. 2018).

 ### modules